Do You Need to Break the Bank to Break a Leg? Your Guide to Acting Education Costs

 Students in an acting classChristian Bertrand/Shutterstock

-There is the endless beneficial power of the internet.
+There is also the endless beneficial power of the internet.
 Social media and education sites are full of tips, tricks, and advice that are just a keystroke away.
 Scroll through the acting challenges on TikTok to practice performing, or search “acting lessons” on YouTube.
-Backstage also offers advice and resources for anyone interested in honing their craft, including guides to:
+We also offer advice and resources for anyone interested in honing their craft, including guides to: